scaleflex/strapi-provider-upload-filerobot/README.md

 ## Pre-requisite

-**The Filerobot Upload Provider MUST be installed AFTER the Filerobot Plugin for the Strapi CMS.**
+The Filerobot Upload Provider should be installed after the Filerobot Plugin for Strapi.
+Otherwise media will just get uploaded to the local server.

 ## Install

 `npm install provider-upload-filerobot`

-or

-`yarn add provider-upload-filerobot`
+(Use `npm install provider-upload-filerobot --legacy-peer-deps `if you need to)

 ## After you install the upload provider